 Nick Landry - President

 I am the IT specialist at the Aldrich Library.
 My background is small business start-ups and my formal education was focused on developing local economies.
-I assisted with the coordination of the Barre Heritage Festival for four years and this will be my fifth year working with the Granite City Grocery.
+I assisted with the coordination of the Barre Heritage Festival for four years.

 Granite City Grocery will provide healthy affordable food to our community.
 It will be a gathering place and a community center.
 Founding the Granite City Grocery makes Barre a better community and a better city for us all to live in.